New iPhone Stuck on Reconnecting? Try These Fixes

 Unstable Network Connection:

-Another common reason for the "Reconnecting" issue during new iPhone setup is because the users choose to transferr data before update iOS, which can prolong setup time.
-Some users resolve this by updating the device first, then transferring data.
-While Apple hasn't provided a clear explanation, we'll guide you through fixing the issue.
+Another common reason for the "Reconnecting" issue during new iPhone setup is system glitches that occur when users choose to transfer data before updating iOS, which can prolong the setup time.
+Some users have resolved this by updating the device first and then transferring the data.
+While Apple hasn't provided a clear explanation, we'll guide you through the steps to fix this issue.

 Large Data Transfer:

 It is often necessary to be more patient as multiple users may be transferring data through Apple's servers, leading to system overload.
 This can slow down or stall the transfer process.
-If the issue persists, follow troubleshooting steps to resolve it, ensuring a smooth data transfer experience.
+If the issue persists and you prefer to wait for some time, follow the below troubleshooting steps to ensure a smooth data transfer experience before canceling it.

 Check Wi-Fi Connection